Build-Week-Lendr/Backend/README.md

 **Accepts:**
 Oauth2 Header info

-*Note* - This endpoint will return a list of Items where `itemhistories` is an empty
+*Note* - By default, this endpoint will return a list of Items where `itemhistories` is an empty
 list.
-If you wish to have `itemhistories` included, append the endpoint with `?returnitemhistory=true`
+If you wish to have the Item's `itemhistories` included, append the endpoint with `?returnitemhistory=true`.

 **Returns:**
 Status 200 OK